-One-Time Assistance alone, or in combination with payments or resources from other sources, must resolve the emergent need presented by the AG.
+Emergency Assistance alone, or in combination with payments or resources from other sources, must resolve the emergent need presented by the AG.
 This assistance is limited to four months' worth of expenses and liabilities.
+See pages 18-20 of Appendix A for more information on the types of Emergency and Disaster Benefits and Services.